352003/Blood-Bank-Donation-App/README.md

-# Blood Donation Dynamic App
+# Blood Bank Donation App

 A comprehensive mobile application built with React Native and Expo to connect blood donors with those in need, manage blood banks, and foster a supportive blood donation community.